-The Science Case subcommittee has formed an informal consortium of some 200 scientists interested in exploring and documenting the science that can be done uniquely with 3G detectors and in conjunction with electromagnetic observations.
-They held a very successful meeting of this group in October 2018.
-Material is now being integrated into a final report, and priorities were determined in a very productive interactive meeting.
+The Science Case subcommittee formed an informal consortium of some 200 scientists interested in exploring and documenting the science that can be done uniquely with 3G detectors and in conjunction with electromagnetic observations.
+The group has produced a full report, and has also written a number of more specialized documents for use in roadmaps in Europe and the US, and for proposals for continuing efforts.

 The Governance subcommittee has explored existing models for large instruments and observatories in a range of fields of science, and looked at the suitability and difficulties of these models for a globally-unified network of 3G observatories.
 The 'ab initio' discussions of governance are being melded with the present state of the Einstein Telescope and Cosmic Explorer 3G projects.
-The R&D coordination subcommittee has organized sessions at R&D meetings in the field, and found leaders to gather the status and plans in various domains.
+The R&D coordination subcommittee has organized sessions at R&D meetings in the field, and gathered the status and plans in various domains.
 The Coordination Subcommittee has been in touch with and made presentations to funding agencies and roadmapping organizations in both Europe and the US.

-The objective is to prepare materials which will inform funding agencies and panels considering the future of the gravitational-wave field and more generally astrophysics and astronomy, and to help the community envision, evaluate, and plan for its future.
-Specifically, the European ESFRI Roadmap and the US Astrophysics Decadal Survey will be informed by appropriate submissions and white papers, which will be derived from the GWIC 3G Subcommittee report.
+The materials have informed funding agencies and panels considering the future of the gravitational-wave field and more generally astrophysics and astronomy, and to help the community envision, evaluate, and plan for its future.
+Specifically, the European ESFRI Roadmap and the US Astrophysics 'Astro2020' Decadal Survey were informed by appropriate submissions and white papers.
+APPEC in Europe and the NSF-founded